 1) Francis always writes with a character as an internal narrator: his main character is both the main actor in the story and the teller of the story.
 This bit is very much the character as narrator, but a narrator with an urgent story to tell.
 He is, implicitly, saying, "Listen!
 Something terrifying happened to me!"

 2) It's far-out in psychic distance, informing us neutrally about certain facts, not evoking them through a subjective consciousness.
-But the nouns - life, gadgets, enemies, horses, mistress - are potent ones, and so are the only two verbs - inherited, killed - so things are vivid: it's Showing, in the sense of being things which easily come alive in our minds.
+But the nouns - brother, life, gadgets, enemies, horses, mistress - are potent ones, and so are the only two verbs - inherited, killed - so things are vivid: it's Showing, in the sense of being things which easily come alive in our minds.

 3) Those potent words act like sweets, luring us in to want to know more.
 There's all the difference in the world between this, and what I see a lot of in writing which is hoping to "intrigue" by withholding information.
 The latter doesn't intrigue, all it does is frustrate the reader, especially at the beginning of the book where we don't have much invested in the main character.
 Why should we bother to read on, when you're not giving us anything which makes us want to find out more?